edgi-govdata-archiving/video-call-landing-page/README.md

 ## Deployment

-* We auto-deploy the `master` branch to Heroku, so merging a pull request deploys it!
+* We auto-deploy the `main` branch to Heroku, so merging a pull request deploys it!

 <sub>keywords: splash page</sub>